developmentseed/data-team-workflow/app/posts/s2-annotation-type/2-2-segmentation/index.md

 layout: post.html
 ---

-Currently generating machine learning segmentation training data is challenging work, Development Seed engineers and the Data team have been testing different tools for the use cases, they found some useful tools, such as JOSM and Photopea, so the Data team are including them in its workflows, and they currently getting good results in turns of time and quality.
+Currently generating machine learning segmentation training data is challenging work, Development Seed engineers and the Data team have been testing different tools for the use cases, they found some useful tools, such as JOSM and Photopea, so the Data team are including these tools in its workflows, and they currently getting good results in turns of time and quality.

 <figure class="align-center">
   <img src="/assets/images/flowchart_segmentation.png"/>